yjyuwisely/MovieSense_NLP/README.md

 1. <b>Sentiment Analysis:</b> Utilizes a pre-trained BERT model (`distilbert-base-uncased-finetuned-sst-2-english`) to classify movie reviews as positive or negative, based on data from Rotten Tomatoes.<br>
 2. <b>Summarization:</b> Generates concise summaries of extended reviews using Facebook's BART model.<br>
 3. <b>Translation:</b> Supports multilingual audiences by translating reviews into French with the mBART model.<br>
+4. <b>Text Generation:</b> Implements a pre-trained GPT-2 model for generating movie reviews based on user prompts.
+Future enhancements, including the integration of Retrieval-Augmented Generation (RAG), are planned to improve the contextual relevance and specificity of the generated text.
 <br>

 ## Technologies Used